Mount Vinson, Antarctica: 16,050′ (4,892 m)

 Warm HatBring one warm hat or two hats of different weights.
 Wool or fleece are fine, but your hat must provide ear protection from the cold.

-Face MaskCheeks and the tip of your nose are notoriously difficult to keep warm, especially in a biting wind.
+Face CoveringCheeks and the tip of your nose are always exposed and easily freeze in a biting wind.
 Neoprene face masks do a great job of protecting those exposed surfaces.
+The Outer U FaceGlove can also be used for sun protection!

 Sun HatBaseball type or wide brimmed sun hats are required for protection against the intense sunshine found on many peaks.
 You can combine a baseball hat with a BUFF for good sun protection or go for a wide brimmed version to protect your face, ears and neck.